STOmics/SAW/README.md

 ### Running example
 #### stereoRun.sh
 ```
-If only one lane sequencing data was given, run the stereoRun.sh script:
+If only one lane sequencing data was given, run the stereoRun.sh script as follows:
+when tissue image was not given:
 sh stereoRun.sh \
     -m SN.h5 \
     -1 lane_read_1.fq.gz \